bsm1244/bsm1244.github.io/index.md

 Hi!
 I am a Ph.D. candidate at **Seoul National University** since 2023.
 I am currently advised by **Prof. Jung Ho Ahn** and a member of the SCALable Computer Architecture Laboratory ([SCALE Lab]).

+Overall my research primarily focuses on memory system reliability, security, and performance.
+My recent work involves analyzing the DeepSeek LLM to propose future architectural directions.
+I'm also working on optimizing a memory system, including memory controller and HBM, for LLM.

-My research primarily centers on DRAM microarchitecture, including efforts to reverse-engineer internal structures and operations.
+My research on DRAM microarchitecture includes efforts to reverse-engineer internal structures and operations.
 I also work on reliability, such as analyzing DRAM error characteristics, and security, with a particular focus on RowHammer attacks.

-In addition, I am interested in improving memory system performance.
-More recently, my work has focused on optimizing memory systems for large language model (LLM) workloads.
+I have hands-on experience with CPU, GPU, and memory system simulators, including gem5, Accel-Sim, and Ramulator.
+I have experience modifying the Linux kernel, specifically working with Error Detection and Correction (EDAC) kernel modules.
+I am also familiar with Hardware Description Languages (HDL) like Verilog and have utilized Vivado, Xcelium RTL simulator and Design Compiler for area and power evaluation.

 For more details, please refer to my [CV].